MongoDB¶

 Check Certificate Validity for MongoDB¶

-If your SSL certificate is not valid anymore, MongoDB can crash with a fatal assertion 28652
+If your SSL certificate is not valid anymore, MongoDB can crash with a fatal assertion 28652 and cause your complete system to stand still.

 If this happens, apply this temporary workaround: